Know your level of exposure

 In addition, these audits are enhanced by architectural advice, particularly with regard to interconnections with your IS.

 Synetis offers an analysis of Android mobile applications.
 The objective is to verify:

-- The security of the servers to which the servers are connected
+- The security of the servers to which the servers connect.

-During these audits, a decompilation of the APK is done in order to perform a static analysis.
-In addition, a dynamic analysis is carried out to verify the proper functioning of security mechanisms specific to Android.
+During these audits, the APK is decompiled in order to perform a static analysis.
+In addition, a dynamic analysis is performed in order to verify the proper functioning of the security mechanisms specific to Android.